adam-faulkner/ecco/readme.md

 Ecco runs inside Jupyter notebooks.
 It is built on top of [pytorch](https://pytorch.org/) and [transformers](https://github.com/huggingface/transformers).

 Ecco is not concerned with training or fine-tuning models.
 Only exploring and understanding existing pre-trained models.
-The library is currently an alpha release of a research project.
-You're welcome to contribute to make it better!

 Documentation: [ecco.readthedocs.io](https://ecco.readthedocs.io/)